RamanLab/iCOMIC_doc/docs/usage.md

 ##### 4.1.1.
 Input Requirements

 The significant obligation is raw `fastq` files which can either be single-end or paired-end.
 Fastq read details can be specified in two different methods, either by uploading a folder containing the reads or using a tab-separated file describing the reads.
 If you choose the `Upload from folder` mode, the path to the folder containing the fastq files needs to be specified.
-Additionally, all the files in the folder need to be named in the format specified in the section `Input file format `.
+Additionally, all the files in the folder need to be named in the format specified in the section [Input file format](https://icomic-doc.readthedocs.io/en/latest/getting_started.html#input-file-format).

 Alternatively, if you decide to use the `Upload from table` mode, a tab-separated file consolidating particulars about the sample needs to be fed in.
-Refer to the `Input file format` section for formatting the table.
+Refer to the [Input file format](https://icomic-doc.readthedocs.io/en/latest/getting_started.html#input-file-format) section for formatting the table.
 An example tab separated file named `units_sample.tsv` is available at this [link](https://zenodo.org/record/5759699/files/dna_germline_samples.tar.gz?download=1).